HarshvardhanJosh/GitHub-finder/README.md

 4.User's profile and repo are directly linked to GitHub, so anyone searching on this platform would easily be able to navigate to user's GitHub profiles.

+5. Data will be persisted to localStorage which means the data stored in the browser will persist even after the browser window is closed.

 Useful Resources-

 1.Brad Traversy-Traversy Media https://www.youtube.com/user/TechGuyWeb